jonseale44/Clarafi/replit.md

 - **PRODUCTION DOCUMENTATION**: Created CLINIC_ADMIN_VERIFICATION_API_SETUP.md with complete API setup guide, environment variables, and cost analysis
 - **SECURITY FEATURES**: HIPAA-compliant data handling, comprehensive audit logging, rate limiting, secure API key storage
 - **FALLBACK HANDLING**: System gracefully handles missing API keys with mock responses for development/testing
+- **LOCATION-BASED SEARCH ADDED**: Enhanced admin verification form with location-based clinic search similar to registration flow
+  - Added "Search for clinics near you" button with geolocation support
+  - Pre-populated with real clinic data from Hillsboro, TX area for testing
+  - Auto-fills organization details when clinic selected, user only needs to add their contact info
+- **SECURITY MODEL CLARIFICATION**: Documented that clinic impersonation is not a security threat:
+  - Each registration creates a NEW, EMPTY health system with zero patients
+  - Multi-tenant isolation prevents any cross-system data access
+  - Even if someone claims to be "Mayo Clinic", they get an empty EMR they must pay for
+  - The real security goal is preventing spam/fraud and ensuring payment ability

 ### Imaging Parser Database Import Fix COMPLETED (January 13, 2025)
 - **CRITICAL BUG FIXED**: Imaging extraction from attachments was failing with "ReferenceError: gte is not defined"